-Hunter College is pleased to announce the third annual Undergraduate Research Conference set for March 25-26, 2015.
+Hunter College is pleased to announce the fifth annual Undergraduate Research Conference set for April 5-6, 2017.
 Building on the success of previous years, this year’s conference will provide a forum for Hunter undergraduates from all disciplines and departments to present their research or scholarship via poster sessions and oral presentations.
 The conference will include information about pursuing research opportunities at Hunter and beyond as well as an awards ceremony honoring the best student presentations and faculty excellence in mentoring undergraduates in research and scholarship.

 There are two options for presentations:

 |10-minute Oral presentation

 |We invite submissions for individual undergraduates to give a 10-minute oral presentation on research they have conducted in any academic area.
 Oral presentation sessions will take place on both conference days, with several students presenting during each session.
 Depending on the number of submissions received, it may not be possible to accept all presentations.
 We therefore recommend that students consider applying for multiple types of presentations (e.g., a poster and an oral presentation) to ensure their participation in the conference.||We invite submissions from undergraduates to present up to two posters on research conducted in any academic area.
 There will be at least two poster sessions each day of the conference.
 All Hunter undergraduates who submit a poster that is endorsed by a faculty sponsor will be accepted.

 How to submit an abstract for a poster or oral presentations: